yseop/vscode-yseopml/README.md

 Do the following in your terminal:

 ```[bash]
-npm install
-npm run compile
+npm run package
-cd client
-vsce package
 ```

-You should now have a new file with `.vsix` file extension.
+You should now have a new file with `.vsix` file extension in the `client` directory.
 This is the packaged extension to provide for installation.

+## Install the extension

+- Open the vscode command console with `ctrl + shift + P`
+- Search `Install Extension from VSIX`
+- Select the extension and validate
+- Reload vscode
+- Open client/test/test.kao to validate the installation